120git/tinyllama-x/README.md

 - Keep large model files out of Git (use .gitignore).
 - Update pip/Python for best performance.
 - Optimized for Linux; macOS may work with minor tweaks.

+For details about the intelligent assistant (intents, risk levels, TLDR/man integration, history), see `INTELLIGENCE.md`.

 ---